 VSAC: Vermont Student Assistance Corporation's site with links to information on scholarships and loans.

-Consumer Price Index: Federal government inflation rate statistics.
-Used to calculate child support payments, alimony, etc. Go to Economic News Releases, Current, and use the HTML version.
-Next choose Consumer Price Index Summary.
+Consumer Price Index: Federal government numbers on the inflation rate, employment, import and export, etc..
+Used to calculate child support payments, alimony, etc. Go to Economic Releases, Latest, and choose from the list.

-Consumer Reports: A must-have link for any list of consumer resources - everybody knows these folks.
+Consumer Reports: A must-have link for any list of consumer resources - everybody knows this highly-regarded publication.